RISHABH1270/Kubernetes_Cheatsheet/README.md

 kubectl explain pod.status
 ```

+---

-## 🧩 Create a Pod on a Worker Node (Imperative and Declarative)
+## 🧩 Create a Pod on a Worker Node (Imperative & Declarative)

-A Pod is the smallest deployable unit in Kubernetes.
-It can consists one or more containers.
+A **Pod** is the smallest deployable unit in Kubernetes — it can run one or more containers tightly coupled on the same host.

-Imperative Way (One-liner Command)
+### ⚡ Imperative Way (One-liner Command)

+Create a simple `nginx` pod:
 ```bash
 kubectl run nginx-pod --image=nginx:latest
 ```

-Create pod on a specific node:
+Create a pod on a specific node using --overrides:
 ```yaml
 kubectl run my-pod --image=nginx --overrides='
 {